-The Solaris 8 Sun Hardware Platform Guide provides installation instructions that may indicate that PC file viewer can be installed in a directory other than the default directory.
+The Solaris 8 10/00 Sun Hardware Platform Guide provides installation instructions that might indicate that PC file viewer can be installed in a directory other than the default directory.
 PC file viewer must be installed in the default (/opt) directory.